AndrewClarke/Allens-Interval-Algebra/README.md

 (ignore the last columns of letters and symbols, they will be referred to later)

-NOTE: A number of higher-level operators exist, offering useful combinations:
+A number of higher-level operators exist, offering useful combinations:

     before!     = before?   | after?
     meets!      = meets?    | metBy?